clan-lol/clan-core/docs/docs/getting-started/installer.md

 **During Boot**

-Select `NixOS` to boot into the clan installer
+Select `NixOS` to boot into the clan installer.

 **After Booting**

-For deploying your configuration the machine needs to be connected via LAN (recommended)
+For deploying your configuration the machine needs to be connected via LAN (recommended).

-See: Guide for Wifi Below
+For connecting via Wifi, please consult the guide below.

 ---